Skip to main content

 The dropdown only shows contact types configured for your project.
 If you need a new contact type, create it in Settings > Contact Types before configuring your form.

-If you prefer not to show any fields that were left blank on the form, check the “On the PDF, hide fields left blank” box.
+If you prefer not to show any fields that were left blank on the form, check the “Hide blank fields on the PDF” box.
 This will remove any empty fields from the final PDF.
 This controls how the generated PDF displays form data.
 When enabled:

 • Fields that were left empty by the submitter don’t appear in the PDF